WaCoDiS/data-envelope-discovery-ui/README.md

 ### Configuration
 #### Parameters
-Adopt the environment files inside the _src/environments/_ folder to your runtime enviroment specfic needs:
+Adopt the environment files inside the _src/environments/_ folder to your runtime environment specific needs:
 * `production`: Indicates whether the environment file should be used in production mode or not
 * `local`: Indicates whether the environment file should be used in local mode or not
 * `apiUrl`: URL that points to the WaCoDiS DataAccess API

-To use the locally running API components, in the file environment.ts, set the parameter 'apiUrl' to the relevant URL, which may point to a locally running instance or to your production service .
+To use the locally running API components, in the file environment.ts, set the parameter `apiUrl` to the relevant URL, which may point to a locally running instance or to your production service .

 ## Deployment